WE will eventually reform the calendar. 2023 can be the transition year.

 Because the total days in a year are not divisible by the 7-day week, there are one or two remaining days.
 That causes the calendar must be changed annually.
 However, all studies and proposals suggest abolishing the annual calendar renewal and adopting the simple design of a perennial calendar.

 It is over-complicated becuase the complete cycle of the current calendar is neither 4 nor 28 years, but is 400 years or exact 20,871 weeks.
-The complete cycle having exact weeks was arithmetically satisfied, but a perennial calendar with repeating single year cycle is practically perfect enough for us.
+The complete cycle having exact weeks was arithmetically and religiously satisfied, but a perennial calendar with repeating single year cycle is practically perfect enough for us.

 We are often difficult to recall the memory of the same date of the past year, because dates always fall on the difference day of the week.
 Actually, the annual alteration of the calendar makes our memory confused.
 It could also be the reason why we often miss some important birthdays or anniversaries.

 For countries and businesses, the financial budgets are highly depend on periodic statistics, such as last month or last quarter.
-The altering weekdays per month and per quarter weakens the precision and relevancy of those statistics, affects the projected results, and cause expensive budgets.
+The altering weekdays per month and per quarter weakens the precision and relevancy of those statistics, affects the forecast results, and cause expensive budgets.
 We often have to spend extra efforts to study and adjust the variations, since every year is different.

 Sign up to hear from us about the progress of this calendar reform.